unic/bob-lofty/docs/README.md

 Before using one of the `*-LB*` cmdlet, you need to connect to the load balancer.
 This can be achieved by running the following command:

     Initialize-F5.iControl -HostName $BigIPHostname -Username $Username -Password $Password

+## Unicorn Authentication
+So that Lofty can execute an Unicorn synchronisation, it must authenticate it against Unicorn.
+To do so there is a UnicornSharedSecret.
+The UnicornSharedSecret can either be configured directly in Bob.config with the `<UnicornSharedSecret>` key or alternatively the `UnicornSharedSecretFile` key can be used.
+This file needs to contain a path to a plain-text fail containing the key.
+If both are set and the file referenced in `UnicornSharedSecretFile` exists on the system `UnicornSharedSecretFile` will preceed over `UnicornSharedSecret`.